Skip to main contentScroll Top

 Ange

-Thank you very much for this itinerary Romain, it's really exactly what I wanted!
-I plan to do exactly this itinerary from mid-September to mid-December (4 months).
+Thank you so much for this itinerary Romain, it's exactly what I wanted!
+I plan to do this exact itinerary from mid-September to mid-December (4 months).

 Are these border posts still in place?
 Do you need Proof of Onward Travel (return plane tickets)?
 For the 4000 Islands border, I think getting the visa in advance and just showing it at the border is less stressful and cheaper!